Keyfactor/pem-pkcs12-remote-orchestrator/README.md

 ![](Images/custom-field-1.png)

-  - **Separate Private Key File (Name MUST be "separatePrivateKey:** Only applicable for Type=PEM stores, select if the store will contain a private key but the private key will reside in an separate file somewhere else on the server
+  - **Separate Private Key File (Name MUST be "separatePrivateKey"):** Only applicable for Type=PEM stores, select if the store will contain a private key but the private key will reside in an separate file somewhere else on the server

 ![](Images/custom-field-2.png)